JetBrains/compose-multiplatform/README.md

 ### Jetpack Compose for Android
 Compose Multiplatform uses Jetpack Compose developed by Google when you target Android platform.
 See more info about it [here](tutorials/Development_for_Android).

-[The docs](https://developer.android.com/jetpack/compose/documentation) published by Google are great and decribe how to develop on Compose for Android.
+[The docs](https://developer.android.com/jetpack/compose/documentation) published by Google are great and describe how to develop on Compose for Android.

 Note that when you use Compose Multiplatform, you setup your project differently.
 You can create a multiplatform project with Android support via IDEA Project Wizard, or by copying [multiplatform template](https://github.com/JetBrains/compose-multiplatform/tree/master/templates/multiplatform-template).
 In `androidMain` source set you can use almost all information from the docs, and in `commonMain` source set you can use information from Foundation and Design sections.